Newcastle United F.C.: 1993–2007: Into the Premier League

 Bobby Robson managed the club for five years, departing in 2004.

 A title challenge emerged during the 2001–02 season, and Newcastle's fourth-place finish saw them qualify for the UEFA Champions League.
 The following season, Robson guided the team to another title challenge and finished third in the League, and the second group stage of the Champions League, after being the first team to have progressed past the first group stage after losing their first three games.
-Newcastle finished fifth in the league at the end of the 2003–04 season, and exited the Champions League in the qualifying rounds, but despite this Robson was sacked in August 2004 following a series of disagreements with the club.
+Newcastle finished fifth in the league at the end of the 2003–04 season, and exited the Champions League in the qualifying rounds; despite this, Robson was sacked in August 2004 following a series of disagreements with the club.

 Alan Shearer mosaic during his testimonial match in May 2006.
 The club's record goalscorer retired that month.

 Graeme Souness was brought in as manager early in the 2004–05 season.
 In his time at the helm, he broke the club's transfer record by signing Michael Owen for £16.8 million.
-Souness also took Newcastle to the quarter-finals of the 2004–05 UEFA Cup with Alan Shearer winning the tournament's golden boot as well.
+Souness also took Newcastle to the quarter-finals of the 2004–05 UEFA Cup, with Alan Shearer winning the tournament's golden boot as well.
 However, he was sacked in February 2006 after a bad start to the club's 2005–06 season.
 Glenn Roeder took over, initially on a temporary basis, before being appointed full-time manager at the end of the season.
 Shearer retired at the end of the 2005–06 season as the club's all-time record goal scorer, with 206 goals.

 In 2006, Newcastle won the Intertoto Cup for the first time in their history, and their first European trophy since 1973.

 Despite finishing the 2005–06 season in seventh, Roeder's fortunes changed in the 2006–07 season, with a terrible injury run to the senior squad, and he left the club by mutual consent on 6 May 2007.
 After the 2006–07 season, and inside the Premier League era, Newcastle United were now the fifth most successful Premiership club in terms of points gained.

 Sam Allardyce was appointed Roeder's replacement as manager on 15 May 2007.